 As mamas, we want to take the pain away, kiss the boo boo, and make it disappear.
 But what do we do when nothing works?

-But one day I stumbled upon the perfect formula to cure my little guy’s eczema symptoms.
+But one day I stumbled upon the perfect formula to cure my baby’s eczema symptoms.
 It’s not simple, but it’s natural and it works.

 Disclaimer: I’m not a doctor, the advice below is simply what I’ve used to tackle my own child’s eczema.
 Please consult your own physician before beginning an eczema treatment plan.